schuang/sphinx-tutorial-old/slides/slides.md

 # Summary   {.allowframebreaks}

-- Sphinx is a mature and powerful documentation generator
+- Sphinx is powerful documentation generator

-    - Designed for technical documentation

-    - Used by many high-profile projects
+    - Designed for technical documentation, used by many projects

     - Can easily include images, math, and code listing in style